 Back to the growing tomato plants.
 Since this is my first “container garden”, I’m learning as I go along.
 Hopefully, you can benefit from my experience and mistakes.
 Plus, I’m building my supply cabinet with all the necessary equipment for the next crop.
 I’m going to add “pole beans” to the mix then.
 For sure I won’t be able to step out on my porch.
 It Will look like a jungle. lol

-Some plants need to be polinated by bees and other insects but I’m not about to let them onto my screened porch, so if need be, I can “self-polinate” them using a cotton swab on a thin stick (like a Q-Tip).
+Some plants need to be polinated by bees and other insects but I’m not about to let them onto my screened porch.
+These tomatoes didn’t need their help, as they grew quite perfectly.
+Other vegetables that need to be polinated can be polinated by using a cotton swab on a thin stick (like a Q-Tip).
 I was told to touch the inside of the flower, then touch the inside of the next flower, just like a bee would transfer the pollen on it’s little feet.
 I was amazed at hearing this.
-I’m growing “grape” tomatoes so I’d be a bit busy, lol.
-If anyone reading this polinated their flowers or vegetable plants themselves, I’d like to hear about your experience doing that.
+I’m growing “grape” tomatoes so I’d be a bit busy if I had to do that, lol.
+If anyone reading this post polinated their flowers or vegetable plants themselves, I’d like to hear about your experience doing that.
 With your permission, I’ll add your article to this blog as a guest post.
 You can hit the “contact button” at the top of any page to send a message or send me an email at: Grandmainthekitchen@gmail.com.

 I will keep everyone up to date on the tomatoes progress and as always, if you have any questions about information in my posts, hit the contact button on top of the page.
 Thank you for visiting Grandmainthekitchen.com.

 The difference between Sea Scallops and Bay Scallops is size.